-General Terms and Conditions of Delivery and Service (as at 31 July 2013)
+General Terms and Conditions of Delivery and Service of FRIMO Group GmbH and all associated companies (as at status as of May 1, 2017)

 § 1 General